Michael Widenius

-Ulf Michael Widenius (often called Monty; born 3 March 1962, in Helsinki, Finland) is the main author of the original version of the open source MySQL database, a founding member of the MySQL AB company and CTO of the MariaDB Corporation AB.
+Ulf Michael Widenius (born 3 March 1962), also known as Monty, is a Finnish software programmer.
+He is the main author of the original version of the open source MySQL database, a founding member of the MySQL AB company, founding member of the MariaDB Foundation and CTO of the MariaDB Company.
 Additionally, he is a founder and general partner at venture capital firm OpenOcean.

 Biography

 Early years

-Widenius went to the co-educational school Broban, which was first merged into Minervaskolan and later to Lönnbeckska gymnasiet.
+Born in Helsinki, Finland, Widenius went to the co-educational school Broban, which was first merged into Minervaskolan and later to Lönnbeckska gymnasiet.
 After dropping out of Helsinki University of Technology, Widenius started working for Tapio Laakso Oy in 1981.
 In 1985 he founded TCX DataKonsult AB (a Swedish data warehousing company) with Allan Larsson.
 In 1995 he began writing the first version of the MySQL database with David Axmark, released in 1996.
-He is the co-author of the MySQL Reference Manual, published by O'Reilly in June 2002; and in 2003 he was awarded the Finnish Software Entrepreneur of the Year prize.
+He is the co-author of the MySQL Reference Manual, published by O'Reilly in June 2002.

 Until MySQL AB's sale to Sun Microsystems in 2008, he was the chief technical officer of MySQL AB.
 After the acquisition, he remained one of the primary forces behind the ongoing development of MySQL.